 Parents are our partners every step of the way.
 Nothing we do with our children is going to stick if we don’t give parents the tools and support they need to be successful.
 Individual Family Training is provided by the Behavior Analyst in charge of a child’s assessment and programming in a one on one format.
 We also have Group Family Trainings that run in eight week cycles and are provided jointly by one of our Behavior Analyst and another support team member.

-When we’re holding a class for our kids, we’ll many times hold a parent class at the same time.
-We try to give our parents as much guidance and support as we can.
-And, many times the best way to support parents is by connecting them to other parents going through the same things.
+We try to give our parents as much guidance and support as we can and by connecting them to other parents going through the same things.
 Creating opportunities for parents of children with disabilities to connect breaks the cycle of isolation and can be incredibly healthy for the entire family.

 Carrying our mission forward into the future

-While the therapy we provide is guided by science, our mission is guided by love and dedication to the children and families of our community living with developmental disabilities.
+While the therapy we provide is guided by science, our mission is guided by love and dedication to the children and families of our community.
 Young children deserve to play, smile, laugh, and learn at a developmental level that sets them up to do great things in school and in life.
 We take pride in the work we do and the many children we’ve helped live happier lives as a result.

 Our team has also been lucky enough to witness some incredible moments in our children’s lives.
-We’ve worked with non-verbal two-year old’s and later listened to them say their first word.
+We’ve worked with non-verbal two-year-olds and have helped them say their first words.
 We’ve seen frustrated children with destructive behavior patterns come to us and later share their first toy with another child.
-And, we’ve seen the relief in a parent’s eyes as they watch their child speak, learn and smile, many for the first time.
+And, we’ve seen the relief in a parents’ eyes as they watch their child speak, learn and smile, many for the first time.

 Children with developmental delays and their families deserve an advocate, and that’s a role we’re proud to hold.
-As our organization grows across Central PA, we look forward to helping improve the lives of even more children with developmental disabilities.
+As our organization grows across Lancaster County, we look forward to helping improve the lives of even more children with developmental disabilities.

-We welcome you to explore the benefits that a center-based ABA intervention approach can bring to your child facing developmental disabilities or delayed milestones.
+We welcome you to explore the benefits that Intensive ABA Intervention can bring to your child.
 We’d love to get to know your child and your entire family and work together to help your child reach their fullest potential.
 Contact us today.